istio/ztunnel/README.md

 ## Building

-Please use the same Rust version as the below command output:
+Please use the same Rust version as the [`build-tools`](https://github.com/istio/tools/tree/master/docker/build-tools) image.
+You can determine the version that the `build-tools` image uses by running the below command:

 ```shell
 $ make rust-version